cloudnull/osa-multi-node-aio/README.rst

 Rerunning the build script
 --------------------------

 The build script can be rerun at any time.
-If you have a successful run before and simply want to rekick everything I recommend nuking the running VMs and then executing the build script instructing it to NOT partition the host.
+If you have a successful run before and simply want to re-kick everything I recommend nuking the running VMs and then executing the build script instructing it to NOT partition the host.
 This can be easily done using the following snippet.